paulehoffman/dns-over-http-ideas/initial-ideas.md

 well-known types.
 Any request that has extensions or modifications requires an extensions list.

+Paul's alternative: No template as such, just `/?name1=value1&name2=value2&...`.
+There must be one name/value pair with name "qname", where the value is an FQDN (trailing dot is allowed, not required).
+If name "rtype" is not given, it defaults to 1 ("A").
+All other name/value pairs are optional.

 ## Protocol

 Decide what to do about multiple in-flight requests and ordering.